openflexo-team/openflexo-technology-adapters/src/site/HowToMakeATA.md

 First you must declare your TA by extending the `TechnologyAdapter` class with the generic parameter `XXTechnologyAdapter`.

-This classe must declare the various model slots types, specific custom types and resource factories using FML annotations.
+This class must declare the various model slots types, specific custom types and resource factories using FML annotations.
 A model slot type is declared using the annotation `@@DeclareModelSlots({YyXXModelSlot.class,ZzXXModelSlot.class})`,